Colorado outlasts No. 24 Arizona State 34-31

 Arizona State just couldn’t slow the Buffaloes.

-Brown scored his second touchdown on a spectacular 31-yard catch and Montez moved Colorado in position for Stefanou’s 25-yardd field goal to put the Buffaloes up 24-21 at halftime.
+Brown scored his second touchdown on a spectacular 31-yard catch and Montez moved Colorado in position for Stefanou’s 25-yard field goal to put the Buffaloes up 24-21 at halftime.

+“We have to do a better job when they go tempo of getting line up faster.
+That’s probably the biggest thing,” Arizona State defensive tackle Evan Fields said.
+“I feel like once they started going fast we didn’t have enough urgency to get lined up, so they got us out of place and made some plays like that.”

 THE TAKEAWAY